maxharlow/csvmatch/README.md

 Peter Guillam,Peter Guillam
 ```

-Here this matches Toby Esterhase and Tony Esterhase.
-Levenshtein is good at picking up typos and other small differences in spelling.
+Here this matches Toby Esterhase and Tony Esterhase -- Levenshtein is good at picking up typos and other small differences in spelling.

-### Fuzzy matching: Metaphone
+#### Metaphone

 [Double Metaphone] (https://en.wikipedia.org/wiki/Metaphone#Double_Metaphone) is a phonetic matching algorithm, which compares strings based on how they are pronounced: